 Eco Schools Ten Sustainable Topics are embedded into the broad and rich curriculum at Richard Avenue Primary School.
 We are very proud to have achieved our fourth Eco-School Green Flag renewal.
 We have developed current and interesting provision for our children to develop their knowledge and understanding of sustainable themes affecting us all.

-- Develop a bee friendly environment in the Friendship Garden, planting lavender to encourage bees to use our school grounds to collect pollen.
+- We Developed a bee friendly environment in the Friendship Garden, planting lavender to encourage bees to use our school grounds to collect pollen.

 - Continuing to develop our Wildlife Garden to encourage wildlife to flourish by building a second Bug hotel and by planting more wildlife plants.

 - Set up a Birdbox with a camera inside so we are able to watch the birth cycle of birds up until they’ve fledged.
 We used twitter which we regularly updated with photos and videos as they developed.
 This is under the hashtag #RAPsBirdbox

 - In school we strive to ‘switch off’.
 Every night we make sure computers and lights are turned off thus ensuring we use less electricity.

 - Becoming global citizens by being examples ourselves of how to act in a responsible, sustainable manner.

 - The school held a Fairtrade week.
 It started had a whole school assembly about Fairtrade and then each year group carried out research into why Fairtrade is important and why we should be supporting it.
 This included poster making encouraging people to buy Fairtrade, discussions on the subject, and a display board we have up in school.